Decoding the Critique Mechanism in Large Reasoning Models: Experiments

 \textbf{Evaluation.} We use \href{https://huggingface.co/IAAR-Shanghai/xVerify-0.5B-I}{xVerify-0.5B-I} to verify both reasoning traces and final answers, as it provides state-of-the-art math evaluation without requiring human annotation and avoids template mismatch~\citep{chen2025xverifyefficientanswerverifier}.
-For feature analysis and steering experiments, we use greedy decoding (temperature 0.0) to study deterministic internal behavior.
-For steering experiments, we set the temperature to 0.6 following official guidelines to prevent reasoning loops~\citep{pipis2025waitwaitwaitreasoning}, where the model gets stuck in repetitive thinking patterns, a common issue in reasoning models that we also observed with greedy decoding on challenging tasks.
+For feature analysis, we use greedy decoding (temperature 0.0) to study deterministic internal behavior.
+For steering experiments, we set the temperature to 0.6 following official guidelines to prevent reasoning loops --- repetitive thinking patterns common in reasoning models, which we also observed with greedy decoding on challenging tasks~\citep{pipis2025waitwaitwaitreasoning}.
 We fix all random seeds to 0 to ensure complete reproducibility across runs.
 All experiments use two H100 GPUs.

 \definecolor{bg_problem}{RGB}{240, 245, 255} \definecolor{bg_negative}{RGB}{255, 245, 245} \definecolor{bg_positive}{RGB}{245, 255, 245} \definecolor{bg_baseline}{RGB}{250, 250, 250}

 \definecolor{border_problem}{RGB}{50, 50, 150} \definecolor{border_positive}{RGB}{0, 100, 0} \definecolor{border_negative}{RGB}{150, 0, 0} \definecolor{border_baseline}{RGB}{100, 100, 100}